komalnjain/Web_editor/README.md

 npm start
 ```

+This will:
+1. Clean up any processes running on ports 3000 and 3003
-This will start both the backend server (on port 3000) and the frontend development server (on port 8080) concurrently.
+2. Start the backend server (on port 3000)
+3. Start the frontend development server (on port 8080)
+4. Open the application in your default browser

 - Backend API will be available at: http://localhost:3000
 - Frontend application will be available at: http://localhost:8080